popzxc/messages-rs/README.md

 ## Asyncness

+This library is async-first, meaning that everything is made with respect to asynchronous architecture.
+While in *some* cases synchronous interfaces could've been more performant, it'd make the interface much more bloated.
+If synchronous actor interface is preferred, consider using `actix`, as it provides one.

 In order to provide convenient interface, this crate uses [`async_trait`](https://docs.rs/async-trait/) to declare traits with `async` methods.
 To make the experience more convenient, `async_trait::async_trait` macro is publicly re-exported